 Start planning for spring.

 Wintry weather inhibits growth so many gardeners usually choose to plant fast-growing beet, silverbeet, rainbow beet and pak choy to ensure continuous supply.
-Pak Choy are fast-growing and very giving.
-They also love the cold.
+Pak Choy are fast-growing and very generous.
+They also don't mind the cold.
 Like silverbeet, pak choy seedlings and brassicas can be planted all year round.
 Spinach and lettuce are good space fillers to maximise your gardening space.

 If you are thinking of planting garlic this season, make sure you use rich, well-draining soil.
 Plant garlic seedlings in a sunny spot.
 For colder areas in NZ, prepare to mulch around your garlic seedlings for insulation.
 Dig in some compost and Nitrophoska Blue Fertiliser to make the garlic seedlings grow stronger.